SandyGCabanes/Market-Size-Revenue-and-Share-Estimates-of-Electric-Vehicles-in-WA/README.md

 # Market Size, Revenue and Share Estimates of Electric Vehicles in WA (Real World Data)
+## This repo features Python, R, Excel, Power BI and Tableau to solve the same business questions.
 ## What This is About:
 This analyzes Tesla’s performance in Washington State’s electric vehicle market using real-world registration data.
 It explores market share, model-level sales, estimated revenue, pricing comparisons, and utility partnerships.